ACADLab/PICasso/gd_picasso/FRAMEWORK_COMPLETE.md

 ## Summary

 The `gd_picasso` framework is now fully implemented and tested.
-It uses a YAML DSL approach (inspired by PhIDO) where the LLM directly outputs YAML netlists that are validated, built into GDSFactory components, and optimized.
+It uses a YAML DSL approach where the LLM directly outputs YAML netlists that are validated, built into GDSFactory components, and optimized.

 ## Key Features Implemented